The Phoenix Rises

 Fate had another name in mind.
 A man named Darrell Duppa nicknamed "Lord" Darrell Duppa had pioneered the frontiers of the United States and her territories.
 He had been born in Paris, France and had come to settle the West landing in Prescott hoping settle there permanently.
 Prescott had been considered the Capital town of the Arizona Territory at one time.
 Lord Duppa was versed in 5 languages fluently, and very well read for a man in this part of the world at this time in history.
 He could quote shakespeare verbatim for hours.

-Lord Darrell Duppa, mentioned in a meeting with the townsfolk who had already started farming, in the middle of a desert, the following: "A new city will spring phoenix-like upon the ruins of a former civilization."
-The Phoenix part of his statement rang true, eloquent, romantic, and classy to every body present and the name Phoenix, became reality for a spot of earth once parched.
+Lord Darrell Duppa, mentioned in a meeting with the townsfolk who had already started farming, in the middle of a desert, the following: "A new city will spring Phoenix-like upon the ruins of a former civilization."

 Phoenix Now>